smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 = 1.0.3.1 =
 * When using the Regenerate Thumbnails plugin with kraked images, meta data is now correctly updated per image.
-* Optimization mode (lossy/lossless) is now stored with kraken thumbnail metadata (for future Stats page).
+* Optimization mode (lossy/lossless) is now stored with kraken.io thumbnail metadata (for future Stats page).

 = 1.0.3 =
 * Bulk Actions menu in Media Library is now extended with "Krak 'em all", our Bulk Optimization feature.